AnubhavRawat21/Target-Locking/README.md

 ### 5. Language Used
-Python: For implementing face recognition and OpenCV functions. e=Embedded C (Arduino IDE): For microcontroller programming and motor control.
+Python: For implementing face recognition and OpenCV functions.

+Embedded C (Arduino IDE): For microcontroller programming and motor control.

 ### 6. Components